 The basic usage of YouNoodle is free.
 However, if you want to embed an application form on your website, customize styling and email templates, get the applicant recommenders module, and obtain extensive assistance with the setup, you probably need to get the premium account.

 No matter which platform you choose to use to find a startup partner, it is crucial to remember that somebody can only contribute to the startup’s success if he or she balances the skills of the initial founder.
 Many people mistakenly think that someone similar to them is best suited to be a partner, but, in fact, those with complementary skills are the best choice.
 Ideally, startups should be built with mixed professional skill sets and personal features.
 And, for sure, founders must find a partner they can trust.

-If having a cofounder can be so helpful, then why settle for just one person when you can have the whole company?
+If having a cofounder can be so helpful, then why settle for just one person when you can have the whole software development company?
 With many years of experience in tech, we would be happy to share our knowledge with you.